-When we opened a new container of oats a few weeks ago, Tyler saw the photo on the side for some Oatmeal Raisin Cookies and insisted that we had to make them.
+When we opened a new container of oats a few weeks ago, Tyler saw the photo on the side for some Oatmeal Raisin Cookies.
+He insisted that we had to make them.
 I checked the recipe and the ingredients, and we happened to have everything for it.

 Both of the boys enjoy helping me in the kitchen.
-Well, Tyler likes to help cook, Ryan just wants to eat the food when it’s done.
+Well, Tyler likes to help cook.
+Ryan just wants to eat the food.
 We decided to make these cookies one afternoon, but I didn’t realize just how many it would make.
 And I don’t really like raisins.
 And I didn’t know if the boys would like the cookies.
-So we made them and brought them outside to share with a bunch of the neighbors.
+So we made them and brought them outside to share with a bunch of neighbors.

 This recipe comes straight from the oatmeal container, and I don’t know if I would change much, except maybe try with a little less sugar next time.
 I don’t know why they call these vanishing cookies, maybe because they end up disappearing not long after you make them?

-Finally, add the oats and raisins into the dough and stir until they are fully combined.
+Finally, add the oats and raisins into the dough.
+Stir until they are fully combined.

 Scoop the dough out in tablespoon amounts onto an ungreased cookie sheet.
 I like to use my cookie scoop to try to get the cookies all about the same size.
 This dough ended up making about 3 dozen cookies.

 Bake in an oven preheated to 350 for about 10-12 minutes.
-The original recipe says 8-10, but they weren’t done that quickly for me.
-Once they are baked, remove the pan and let them cool on the pan for another minute before moving to a wire cooling rack.
+The original recipe says 8-10 minutes.
+Once they are baked remove the pan from the oven.
+Let them cool on the pan for another minute before moving to a wire cooling rack.

 - 3/4 cup brown sugar